-United will likely need to beat Huddersfield Town and Cardiff City in their final two games of the season and hope for favours elsewhere if they are to qualify for the Champions League.
+United will likely need to beat Huddersfield Town and Cardiff City in its final two games of the season and hope for favours elsewhere if it is to qualify for the Champions League.

-"We're disappointed," Mata admitted.
+"We're disappointed," Mata said.
 "We needed to win.
 We did a good first half, we scored, we had other good chances.